 Cloud-Based Automated Payroll Systems

 Streamlining payroll processes and adopting intuitive cloud-based management technology in your FM or cleaning company can be a two-fold initiative; meaning both the employer and the worker get to realise the benefits.
 With many systems already under pressure, payroll is a drain on administration and often takes several days to complete.
 Providing your employees with a portal, wallet or app that easily shows them things like wage slips, money transfers, PAYE, requests for drawdowns, etc. means they are in control and responsible for their financial well-being and financial visibility.

 As the world of work continues to change, so does the desire for greater speed, security, flexibility and financial security, driving people - regardless of the industry they work in, to question about how they work, why they work and how they are paid.

-Ezitracker was acquired by The Access Group in March 2021.
-They are a solution partner that supports cleaning or FM business in the day-to-day people management process.
-By providing a comprehensive yet modularised solution, designed for the proactive monitoring of your people wherever they are, Ezitracker allows their customers to focus on service delivery and operational excellence.
+By providing a comprehensive yet modularised solution, designed for the proactive monitoring of your people wherever they are, Ezitracker allows its customers to focus on service delivery and operational excellence.
 Unlike many, Ezitracker provides a solution that works with our dynamic user billing model you essentially ‘Pay as you Go’ for your people’s usage of the system.